Estimated reading time: 5 minutes

-Everything you need to know about DAP and practical examples
+Everything you need to know about DAP Incoterm including practical examples

-TFG spoke to Shipping Expert Johnatas Montezuma, a shipping expert with years of experience on incoterms, who shares his experience and practical work with many Fortune 100 companies
+TFG spoke to Johnatas Montezuma, a shipping expert with years of experience on Incoterms, who shares his experience and practical work with many Fortune 100 companies

 DAP in practice

 While the ICC’s (International Chamber of Commerce) description may sound straightforward, there are some practical considerations to be aware of.